 - Optimize the template to do as small an amount of database calls as necessary.
-I’ve highlighted how to do this in my post about speeding up WordPress.
+We’ve highlighted how to do this in our post about speeding up WordPress.

 - W3 Total Cache works even more magic when combined with a CDN like MaxCDN.
 Read more about WordPress CDN stuff here.

 Also, be aware that underpaying for hosting, is not wise.
 If you actually want to succeed with your link-bait actions, and want your blog to sustain high loads, go for a good hosting package.
-I use VPS.net myself, and they’ve proven to be better than most everything I’ve seen in hosting, but I’ve got great experience with Synthesis too.
-If you want to know more be sure to read my article about WordPress hosting.
+We use VPS.net ourselves, and they’ve proven to be better than most everything we’ve seen in hosting, but we’ve got great experience with Synthesis too.
+If you want to know more be sure to read our article about WordPress hosting.

 2.5 Rethink that sidebar